BawdyAnarchist/quBSD/Future_Development.md

 qb-list
 	- should show default value where none exists for jail/VM
+	- jail.conf devfs ruleset should integrate too

+figure out why your snapshots are being label with qubsd:autosnap

 qb-i3-launch
 	- It should have a monitoring time for qb-autostart to finish